A step-by-step guide to T’s pipeline execution model

 serializer/deserializer.

-When an R node returns a ggplot2 object, or a Python
+When an R node returns a ggplot2 object, a Python node

-object, T now preserves lightweight plot metadata for REPL inspection.
+preserves lightweight plot metadata for REPL inspection.
+Reading or

-Reading or printing those artifacts shows a structured summary with the
+printing those artifacts shows a structured summary with the plot class

 information instead of a raw runtime-specific object dump.